Exotic Indoor Plants

 • Light: Bright, indirect

-• Water: Allow top inch to dry between waterings
+• Water: Allow a couple of inches to dry between waterings

 • Humidity: High